Malaysian cabinet backs PM amid coalition infighting

-KUALA LUMPUR, July 14 (Reuters) - Malaysian cabinet ministers on Wednesday unanimously pledged their support for Muhyiddin Yassin to continue as prime minister, amid a new round of political uncertainty after the premier lost the backing of the country's biggest party.
+KUALA LUMPUR (Reuters) - Malaysian cabinet ministers on Wednesday unanimously pledged their support for Muhyiddin Yassin to continue as prime minister, amid a new round of political uncertainty after the premier lost the backing of the country’s biggest party.

 That decision came hours after Muhyiddin appointed a senior UMNO member as his deputy, in a move seen as a bid to ease months of infighting.
 Some UMNO lawmakers have been unhappy playing second fiddle to the premier’s own party.